carlitoselmago/raspberry-sync/README.md

 default config is slave player mode, edit rc.local to make player as the master player

 ## Requirements
-- Legacy version of raspbian
+- Legacy version of raspbian (debian buster)
 - omcplayer-sync
 - usbmount